On the structure of noncollapsed Ricci flow limit spaces: Preliminaries

 (ii): Let $(z_1, t)$ and $(z_2, t)$ be $H_n$-centers of $x^*$ and $y^*:=(y, t_0)$, respectively.
 From \eqref{Hncenterscal1}, we have

 Thus, it follows from Proposition \ref{monotonicityW1} that

-(iii): This follows from the local distance distortion from \cite[Theorem 1.1]{bamler2017heat}; see also \cite[Lemma 4.21]{chen2020space} and \cite[Lemma 5.8]{li2024heat}.
-It is worth noting that while \cite[Theorem 1.1]{bamler2017heat} assumes a lower bound on Perelman's $\nu$-entropy, this condition can, in fact, be relaxed.
+(iii): This follows from the local distance-distortion estimate in \cite[Theorem 1.1]{bamler2017heat}; see also \cite[Lemma 4.21]{chen2020space} and \cite[Lemma 5.8]{li2024heat}.
+Although \cite[Theorem 1.1]{bamler2017heat} assumes a lower bound on Perelman's $\nu$-entropy, this condition can, in fact, be relaxed.
 Applying Theorem \ref{heatkernelupperbdgeneral} and Proposition \ref{prop:volume}, we can verify that it suffices to assume only a lower bound on the Nash entropy. \end{proof}

 We also need the following integral estimates from \cite[Proposition 6.2]{bamler2020structure}.

 \begin{prop} There exists a constant $\bar \alpha=\bar \alpha(n)>0$ such that the following holds.
 Let $\flow$ be a closed Ricci flow.
 Suppose $x_0^*=(x_0,t_0)\in\XX$ with $[t_0-2r^2,t_0]\subset I$, and define $\mathrm{d}\nu_t=\mathrm{d}\nu_{x_0^*;t}=(4\pi\tau)^{-n/2} e^{-f}\,\mathrm{d}V_{g(t)}$, where $\tau=t_0-t$.
 Assume that $\NN_{x_0^*}(2r^2)\geq -Y$ for some $r>0$.
 Then, for any $0<\theta\leq 1/2$ and $\alpha\in [0,\bar \alpha]$, the following estimates hold: